How do you catch and keep the attention of your audience, and galvanize them into action?

 8. Share shocking photos or videos

-The Penguins video released by BBC on April Fool’s Day in 2008 was both funny and shocking.
+The Flying Penguins video released by BBC on April Fool’s Day in 2008 was both funny and shocking.

 As a promotion for its online player released on YouTube, it tapped into the human subconscious desire to believe in something unbelievable.
 It was a prank, but an amazing one.